MartinEesmaa/VVCEasy/README.md

 Note to 8-bit Y4M users: It is only from input video (8-bit) to Y4M (8 bit)

-After VVEnc, you can play in YUView develop version, unfortunately this should not work on release version of June.
+After VVEnc, you can play in YUView of latest version.
 Drag any your video file of .h266, .266 or .vvc to play.
 YUView will play your video only about 10 seconds’ limit.

 UPDATE 13th December 2021: VLC Media Player (custom VLC build of o266player, 3.0.11.1 Vetenari, Windows 11) is tested by Martin Eesmaa.
 It can play only about 600 frames limit / 20+ seconds.